Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Inflationary models, power spectra and reverse engineered potentials

 \subsubsection{Scalar and tensor perturbations, equations of motion, quantization and power spectra}

 Let us now arrive at the action and the equations of motion governing the scalar and tensor perturbations using the ADM formalism.
 To do so, it turns out to be convenient if we choose to work in a particular gauge.
-We shall work in the so-called comoving gauge wherein the perturbation in the scalar field, say, $\delta \phi$, is assumed to be zero~\cite{Maldacena:2002vr}.
-In other words, the scalar field~$\phi$ is assumed to depend only on time.
+We shall work in the so-called comoving gauge wherein the perturbation in the scalar field, say, $\delta \phi$, vanishes identically~\cite{Maldacena:2002vr}.
+In other words, in the gauge of our choice, the scalar field~$\phi$ depends only on time.
 Let the scalar perturbation be described by the curvature perturbation~$\cR$ and let the tensor perturbation be characterized by~$\gamma_{ij}$.
 On taking into account these perturbations, it is convenient to express the spatially flat FLRW metric~\eqref{eq:FLRW} as~\cite{Maldacena:2002vr}

-The assumption for the scalar field~$\phi$, the above the form of the FLRW metric and the solutions to the Hamiltonian and momentum constraint equations allow us to arrive at the action describing the scalar and tensor perturbations $\cR$ and $\gamma_{ij}$ at a given order~\cite{Maldacena:2002vr,Seery:2005wm, Chen:2006nt}.
+The assumption for the scalar field~$\phi$, the above form of the FLRW metric and the solutions to the Hamiltonian and momentum constraint equations allow us to arrive at the action describing the scalar and tensor perturbations $\cR$ and $\gamma_{ij}$ at a given order~\cite{Maldacena:2002vr,Seery:2005wm, Chen:2006nt}.
 It can be shown that, in the comoving gauge of interest, at the quadratic order, the actions governing the curvature perturbation~${\cal R}$ and the tensor perturbation~$\gamma_{ij}$ can be expressed as~\cite{Maldacena:2002vr, Seery:2005wm,Martin:2011sn,Sreenath:2013xra}

 where $z=a\sqrt{2\,\epsilon_1}\,\Mp$, with $\epsilon_1$ being the first slow roll parameter.
 The above quadratic actions will evidently lead to linear equations of motion.
 In Fourier space, the modes functions, say, $f_k$ and $g_k$, associated with the scalar and the tensor perturbations are found to satisfy the differential equations